 “What’s wrong?
 What is it?”
 Kailo said in an uncharacteristically frantic voice.

-Ezra held his temples and laid his head on the table.
-Ezra grabbed his shoulders in a desperate embrace.
+Ezra held his temples and lay his head on the table.
+He then grabbed Kailo’s shoulders in a desperate embrace.

 “Was it the projector?”